 Exploring Sidi Bou Said: Tunis' Picturesque Seaside Suburb

 It was here in around 1207 that the Sufi teacher Abu Said el Baji established his Sufi order and settled, attracting many admirers and adherents to his preaching.
-When members of the Husseinite dynasty took up residence here in the 18th century, they brought with them many leading musicians and writers of the day.
+When members of the Husainid dynasty took up residence here in the 18th century, they brought with them many leading musicians and writers of the day.
 This laid the foundations for Sidi Bou Said's reputation as an artists' village.
-Thereafter it soon developed into an internationally known haunt of artists.
+Thereafter, it soon developed into an internationally known haunt of artists.
 Thanks to the efforts of the French artist and musicologist Baron Rodolphe d'Erlanger, author of a six-volume encyclopedia on Arab music, the village was given statutory protection in 1915 to ensure that it would be preserved in its original state.